 A very common question asked is “Which BiS should I use?”

-Your choice of which build to use will primarily rest upon personal preference with regards to Demi-Summon rotation viability.
+Your choice of which build to use will primarily rest upon personal preference.

 While the base Spell Speed build (2.50s GCD) maintains the maximum theoretical damage gain, 2.48s is a known GCD which can play out better with OGCD alignment.
 Your mileage may vary, however, even faster sets will be a greater loss.